PhlexyUI/phlexy_ui_docs/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/PhlexyUI/phlexy_ui_docs.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/phlexy_ui/blob/main/CODE_OF_CONDUCT.md).

 1. Visit [the docs](https://phlexyui.com/) to see which components are still not implemented or not yet added to the docs.
-You can also take a look at the `Component` model and see which components are registered with a `enabled: false` flag.
-These are either not yet implemented, or not yet added to the docs.

 2. If not implemented yet, implement it on the [PhlexyUI repo](https://github.com/PhlexyUI/phlexy_ui).

-3. After your PR is merged, add it to the docs by adding it to this repo and making sure to register it on the `Component` model under the `enabled: true` flag section.
+3. After your PR is merged, add it to the docs by adding it to this repo and making sure to add it to the `components.yml` file.

 4. Celebrate 🎉